 During the dry season, the only permanent water in the park is found in wetlands and remnant pools in the broad Narus Valley near Apoka.
 These seasonal oases, combined with the open, savannah terrain, make the Narus Valley the park’s prime game viewing location.

 Lake Mburo National Park

-Together with 13 other lakes in the area, Lake Mburo forms part of a 50km-long wetland system interconnected by a swamp.
+Together with 13 other lakes in the area, Lake Mburo forms part of a 50km-long wetland system linked by a swamp.
 Five of these lakes lie within the park’s borders.
-Once covered by open savanna, Lake Mburo National Park now contains much woodland as there are no elephants to minimise the vegetation.
-In the Western part of the park, the savanna is intermingled with rocky ridges and forested gorges while patches of papyrus swamp and narrow bands of lush riparian woodland line many lakes.
+Once covered by open savanna, Lake Mburo National Park now contains much woodland as there are no elephants to tame the vegetation.
+In the western part of the park, the savanna is interspersed with rocky ridges and forested gorges while patches of papyrus swamp and narrow bands of lush riparian woodland line many lakes.

 Murchison Falls National Park